 Deja’ Vu (Seminyak) – Serving excellent cocktails, this beach-front venue plays some of the best sounds to Bali’s trendiest crowd.

-Hu’u (Seminyak) – Gorgeous cosmopolitan style bar that includes a 14m pool and expensive wooden lounge deck to pamper its international clientele.
-Try one of their legendary Lychee Martinis while resident DJs bring up rare grooves and jazz breaks from pre-dinner cocktails to late night clubbing.
+Hu’u (Seminyak) – This gorgeous cosmopolitan-style bar includes a 14m pool and expensive wooden lounge deck to pamper its international clientele.
+Try one of their legendary Lychee Martinis while resident DJs bring up rare grooves and jazz breaks from pre-dinner cocktails to late-night clubbing.

-61 Legian (Kuta) – This entertainment complex, in the heart of Kuta, is home to a number of popular bars and clubs; some open until 5am!
+61 Legian (Kuta) – This entertainment complex, in the heart of Kuta, is home to several popular bars and clubs; some are open until 5 am!
 Start your evening at the Blarney Stone Irish pub and then dance the night away at Club Cyclone or the rooftop Sky Garden Lounge.

 Jalan Dhyana Pura (Seminyak) – Known amongst locals as "Drink Street" you’ll find a great variety of bars and pubs to suit all tastes.
 Here’s a selection of just a few: A-Bar - one of Bali's most popular cocktail bars with the thirty-something crowd; JP's Warung Club - an intimate venue offering live acoustic music seven nights a week; The Bottle Shop - for those anglophiles and Aussies who miss the local pub; Liquid - trendy two-storey luminescent bar with upstairs terrace; Mixwell - popular gay bar with drag shows and go-go dancers; Oxygen - minimalist décor with a kick-ass sound system and freaky projections.